 2 Corinthians 5:21 (ESV) For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.

 As we approach Christmas day, we can feel the excitement build.
 We rightly look forward to time with family and friends.
 We rightly look forward to receiving good gifts.
-We rightly look forward to the music that has in it’s written intent a joyous and happy sound.
+We rightly look forward to the music that has been written with a joyous intent to be upbeat and happy.
 We celebrate.
 And rightly do we celebrate.

 What are we celebrating?
-We are not celebrating celebration or the thing we are using as instruments of celebration.
-No. We are celebrating that what Yhwh promised, he has done!
+We are celebrating that what God promised, he has done!

 Jeremiah 23:5-6 tells us that on a coming day the Lord will fulfill his word to David to set a king from his covenant line on the throne of the world who will execute righteousness and will save God’s people.
 His name?
 Yhwh our righteousness.

-Mary is given the name she is to put on her child, and it is Yehsua, Yhwh is salvation or Yhwh delivers.
+Mary is given the name she is to put on her child, and it is Jesus (Yeshua or Joshua), Yhwh is salvation or Yhwh delivers.

 This is on purpose because there is no mystery to the identity of the Christ child.
 He is the promised one who will sit on David’s throne as the Messiah who will be the one named Yhwh is our righteousness.